Vegan Gingerbread Parkin recipe. Parkin is an old fashioned sticky cake, made with oats, ginger and treacle and served on Bonfire Night.

 - In a large mixing bowl, combine all the dry ingredients, and stir in the melted butter/sugar mixture.

-- Now mix in the egg and then the milk.
+- Now mix in the egg replacer and the milk.

 - Leave to cool in the tin before removing, and wrapping tightly in foil and keeping in an airtight tin for at least a week before cutting into squares.